LegallyNotBlonde/Movie_Analysis/README.md

 <p> Evaluating marketing effectiveness through advertising ROI, social media engagement, and audience feedback is another effective strategy.
 Timing and competition analysis help identify optimal release windows, while audience demographics guide content tailoring.
 <p> Monitoring talent metrics, such as actor popularity, helps predict box office success.
 Additionally, streaming data, ancillary market performance, and long-term digital distribution trends are analyzed to maximize revenue beyond initial releases.

 <p> To streamline these critical but potentially time-consuming analyses, we aimed to build a machine learning model to predict movie revenue based on historical records.
-However, due to limitations in our publicly available data, which are detailed below, the accuracy and scope of our predictions may be affected
+However, due to limitations in our publicly available data, which are detailed below, the accuracy and scope of our predictions may be affected.

 **BEFORE RUNNING A CODE IN GOOGLE COLAB:**